G-stack-coder/Ambulance-Path-Analysis-and-Optimization-using-Network-Analysis/README.md

 2. **_Edge_data_** : This contains the network in the form of a excel spreadsheet.
 There are two columns, _from_ and _to_ columns specifies the nodes of each edge in the network.
 3. **_Flow Chart_** : This image depicts the overall flow of the model.
 4. **_Node_label_** : This excel spreadsheet contains the labels associated with each node.
 There are three labels which are _Hospital_, _Accident Prone Zone_, _Normal Place_.
+5. **_Gephi Report_** : This file contains the report given by the gephi software for the network used.
+The report included figures like degree denesity, egien value, etc.
+> Google Drive link for Gephi Report : _https://docs.google.com/document/d/1ascM9_nuIKsRqfUmRFu8ztdqy6SthFpx/edit?usp=sharing&ouid=101709113665738616818&rtpof=true&sd=true_